lanceon/react-minimal-template/README.md

 yarn build
 ```

-Output is written to `build` folder.
+Minified output is written to `build` folder.

 ## Development Server with Production Build